Betty Deeley Scholarship

 The Betty Deeley Scholarship

-The Betty Deeley Scholarship, which is being established starting in 2018, is the NYSGA's first endowed scholarship.
-It has been created to honor the late Betty Deeley, who selflessly devoted over 40 years of her life to supporting girls junior golf.
+The Betty Deeley Scholarship, which was established in 2018, is the NYSGA's first endowed scholarship.
+It was created to honor the late Betty Deeley, who selflessly devoted over 40 years of her life to supporting girls junior golf.

-The scholarship will be awarded annually to a female high school senior from New York pursuing a college education, who has a clear passion for the game of golf and a financial need.
+The scholarship is awarded annually to a female high school senior from New York pursuing a college education, who has a clear passion for the game of golf and a financial need.

 We have set a goal to raise $100,000 to fund this endowment and ensure scholarships will be awarded in Mrs. Deeley's honor in perpetuity.
 To assist these efforts, the NYSGA Executive Committee has pledged to match up to $30,000 in donations given by 'Friends of Mrs. Deeley'.
 100% of your donation will be used for this effort and is fully tax-deductible.

 About Betty Deeley

 Betty Deeley was recruited to join the NYSGA volunteer ranks in 1973 by friend and former NYSGA president David Harden.
 That same year she became involved with the NYSGA Girls' Junior Championship and in 1974 accepted the role as chair, acting as the lead official in charge of the event.
 She would continue happily in this capacity for the next 41 years, adding the Women's Championship to her chair duties as well starting in 1980.

 In addition to her chair duties, Betty served as a welcoming presence at registration, starting and scoring at countless NYSGA championships.